leonvandenbeukel/Wi-Fi-Fish-Feeder-With-Camera/README.md

 ### 3D Printing

 Use these settings: 0.2 / 10% infill.
+Support is needed for some pieces.

 ### Schema